ahdinosaur/campjs-viii-ludditejs/README.md

 ???

+- a standard is one opinion, shared my many
 - tc39 is a great team advancing the state of the art in JavaScript,
-  - but the standards produced by tc39 are only one of _many_ possible JavaScript standards.
+  - but the standards produced by tc39 are only one of _many_ possible JavaScript opinions
+- we all have the power to create our own JavaScript opinions
+  - no experience necessary!
 - what other standards can you think of?
-  - JS syntax: babel plugins
-  - front-end: react
-  - back-end: express
-  - anything "best practice"
+  - anything "best practice", maybe even within a small niche community

 ---
 class: info